 Whether you rollerbladed the Prospect Park loop or wandered around for 45 minutes trying to find a way out of the park, it’s probably about time for a burger.
 Head to Dutch Boy in Crown Heights and get a diner-style burger with or without (but definitely with) an egg on top.
 They also make spiked milkshakes, and it’s connected to Franklin Park, a big indoor/outdoor bar that feels like a party on summer weekends.

-Eating BBQ outside in New York City is a rare and special experience, because both BBQ and outdoor space are rare and special things.
-Morgan’s is a great spot to eat brisket and ribs while getting sunshine and breathing somewhat-fresh air at the communal picnic tables on Flatbush.
-Also, if you’re heading back to Atlantic Terminal after spending the day flying kites in the park, it’s directly on the way.
+Eating BBQ outside in New York City is a rare and special experience because both BBQ and outdoor space are rare and special things.
+Morgan’s is a great spot to eat brisket and ribs while getting sunshine and breathing somewhat fresh air at the communal picnic tables on Flatbush.
+But if you’d rather eat delicious brisket and wasabi wings somewhere far away from souped-up mufflers (and other people), then order takeout.

-Most Tex-Mex in NYC kind of (really) sucks, but Gueros - a counter-service spot in Crown Heights - is an exception.
-Grab some breakfast tacos on your way to or from the Botanic Garden a few blocks away and eat them at a table out front.
+Most Tex-Mex in NYC isn't anything specail, but Gueros - a counter-service spot in Crown Heights - is an exception.
+Grab some breakfast tacos on your way to the Botanic Garden a few blocks away and eat them at a table out front.

 Hiller & Moon is a small, gourmet grocery store that specializes in high-quality and unusual cured meats and cheeses.
 And the staff is always happy to help out with recommendations.
 Grab a couple loaves of bread and some other snacks, and set up your picnic two blocks away in Prospect Park.

 Banhmigos is a takeout Vietnamese spot a block from Grand Army Plaza with a huge menu of things you’ll want to eat on a hot day in the park.
-The cold vermicelli bowls, green salads with various proteins, and banh mi sandwiches are all good, and they’re nice picnic alternatives to cold cuts and cheeses.
+The cold vermicelli bowls, green salads with various proteins, and the bánh mì sandwiches are all good, and they’re nice picnic alternatives to cold cuts and cheeses.